twarp-project-dump/Snakes-Ngage-Assets-Extraction/README.md

 Now simply parse the ```Asset packing files``` and you will have each asset to play with.
 Let's take a look at some of them.

 ## ```.adp``` files
 These are sound files, 8KHz sample rate, VOX ADPCM(?) encoding.
-You can play them through (Audacity)[https://www.audacityteam.org/] by importing each as a raw file with the settings mentioned before.
+You can play them through [Audacity](https://www.audacityteam.org/) by importing each as a raw file with the settings mentioned before.
 Here are the sounds [uploaded to YouTube](https://www.youtube.com/watch?v=SK5fnwmWgrs).

+## ```.spt``` files
+These are the in-game sprites.
+Each ```.spt``` file can conntain multiple images.
+The header defines the 4-bit colors used in each image.